 Sunday meetings for worship are held in the Meeting House from 10:30am with a parallel Zoom-only meeting for those who are unable to attend the meeting house.
 There is a children's meeting at the meeting house on the second and fourth Sundays of each month and on other Sundays on Zoom.

 Midweek Meetings are held on Tuesdays at 12:30.
 On the Second Tuesday of each month we meet at the meeting house and on the fourth Tuesday on zoom.
-You can also join the Sunday meeting from the meeting house on a first come first served basis.
+You can also join the Sunday meeting from the meeting house.
 Please contact us if you’d like to know more.

 59 Wandsworth High St, London, SW18 2PT

 Every Sunday at 10:30-11:30